-If you are thinking about places to visit in Europe, you won’t want to miss Belgium
+If you are thinking about places to visit in Europe, you won’t want to miss Belgium.

-This small country, located in the geographical and political center of Europe, has long been a favorite place of mine to recommend to everyone from the experienced and to the novice European traveler.
+This small country, located in the geographical and political center of Europe, has long been a favorite place of mine to recommend to everyone from the experienced to the novice European traveler.

-As my Dutch friend, Hans somewhat cheekily says about traveling around Flanders (the northern part of Belgium and all of The Netherlands), “It’s similar to traveling around the United States except the roads between the major cities are shorter.”
+As my Dutch friend, Hans, somewhat cheekily says about traveling around Flanders (the northern part of Belgium and all of The Netherlands), “It’s similar to traveling around the United States except the roads between the major cities are shorter.”

-Out of necessity both Belgium and Holland as smaller European countries, have long grasped the importance of conversing with the world, while at the same time preserving their native language and dialects.
+Out of necessity, both Belgium and Holland as smaller European countries, have long grasped the importance of conversing with the world, while at the same time preserving their native language and dialects.
 Belgium is actually one of the few countries to have three official languages.

 ut truthfully, even if you say “good morning” in Dutch and then start speaking French because you think it will be your common language with Belgians, it’s likely hotel personel and even people on the street will guide the conversation in English.

-The facility with which people are moved about from place to place in Belgium belies the fact that the Flanders region (Holland and Belgium) is the most densely populated spot in Europe.
+The facility with which people are moved about from place to place in Belgium belies the fact that the Flanders region is the most densely populated spot in Europe.
 (Cool fact: NASA astronauts even have named the concentration of lights that can be seen from outer space the “Belgian Window”.)

 Besides you can always ask the person standing next to you if you’re getting on the right tram.
 If he or she doesn’t speak English, odds are another person standing nearby will.
 Although somewhat reserved, Belgians seem to enjoy getting you pointed in the right direction.
 And if you miss your train – no worries – it’s likely another one will be along shortly.

 The cities of Brussels, Antwerp, Gent and Brugge are all well connected by frequent inter-city trains, with the maximum train ride between them being an hour or less.
 Unpack just once or twice, perhaps choosing the two cities that best suit your travel personality and what you are seeking most in your travels.

 The train ride via the high speed Thalys from Paris to Brussels is just under one and a half hours, while the ride from Brussels to Amsterdam is less than two hours.
 Besides being very relaxing, train travel provides the additional benefits of giving you a better sense of a a country, and a look at the landscapes outside the major cities.

 Whether you are looking for Michelin starred cuisine, hearty bistrot fare, cafes or simple, but impressive waffle and French fry stands (which according to many Belgians, should be called “Belgian” fries), or all of the above, it comes together deliciously.